TheoBounac/SUMMER-SCHOOL-RL/README.md

 ##  Links

-These are the repositories I used for my project :
+These are the repositories we used for this workshop :

 | 🔗 Resources | 📍 Link |
 |--------------|---------|